Ataxia After Stroke: Understanding, Managing, and Moving Forward

 Speech Changes

-Talking may not come out as smoothly as it once did.
-Words might sound slurred, slowed down, or broken into bits, almost like a record skipping.
-Sometimes the volume drops without warning, or sentences come out uneven, which can make conversations frustrating for both the speaker and the listener.
+Speech may no longer flow as smoothly as before.
+Words can sound slurred, slowed, or fragmented, almost like a skipping record.
+Volume might drop unexpectedly, and sentences may come out uneven, making conversations frustrating for both speaker and listener.

 Eye Movement Difficulties